wencolani/CrossE/README.md

 ## DATASET

 There are three benchmark datasets used in this paper, WN18, FB15k and FB15k-237.
+They are compressed in data.zip.

 ## CITE